Healthcare Device Engineering – IDS

 Continuing education

 Opportunities for pursuing doctoral studies.
-The Montpellier laboratories involved in the program include, among others:
+The Montpellier laboratories involved in the training program include, among others:

 - Institute of Electronics and Systems (IES),